SergSkol/blog-app-ror/README.md

 In order to run this project you need:

-- Command line or terminal
-- IDE such as VSCode.
+- Install ruby on your computer or run in with docker
-- Ruby on Rails needs to be installed on your system.
+- Have rails installed on your computer

 ### Setup